ESnet Data Transfer Nodes

 Sample Throughput Results

-Running disk to memory tests between the Berkeley host and the Chicago host using jumbo frames (MTU=9KB) gives these results:
+Running memory to memory tests between the ANL host and the BNL host using jumbo frames (MTU=9000 bytes) gives these results:

 Note: Sites with firewalls will need to open the ports used by GridFTP (2811 and 50000-51000) and bwctl/iperf (4823 and 5001-5050).
-If you have a firewall that blocks outgoing connections, you may need to set the environment variable GLOBUS_TCP_SOURCE_RANGE as well.
+Depending on your firewall configuration you may need to set the environment variable GLOBUS_TCP_SOURCE_RANGE to 50000-51000 as well.
 For more information see the Globus GridFTP client firewall information guide.

 These hosts also have IPV6 addresses you can use for testing: